-The physical environment encompasses changing the physical learning environment, either by moving to a new school building; or seeking to improve the design, air quality, noise, light, or temperature of an existing building.
+Changing the physical conditions or physical environment of settings, either by moving to a new building, or making physical changes to improve the structure, air quality, noise, light or temperature of an existing learning space.